OctopusDeploy/step-package-template/README.md

 Adding a new target involves creating the following files under the `targets/<target-name>-target` directory.
 In the case of this sample step package, we'll create them under `targets/hello-world-target`:

-> Note: The package name in the package.json for the target template contains `@octopusdeploy/` for security reasons.
-Please ensure you remove this when renaming your target.

 * `src`
   * `metadata.json`
   * `inputs.ts`